zackiles/cursor-config/docs/how-cursor-rules-work.md

 For Project Rules to function correctly, it's crucial to understand the **four distinct rule types** defined by their specific YAML header configurations:

 1. **Always Attached**: `alwaysApply: true`, empty `globs`, empty `description`.
 Injected into *every* context, intended for universal guidelines.
-Activation is implicit due to `alwaysApply: true`.
+Attachment is implicit due to `alwaysApply: true`.

 2. **Auto Attached**: `alwaysApply: false`, non-empty `globs`, empty `description`.
 Injected when files matching `globs` are present.
-Activation depends on the AI determining the rule's body content is relevant to the current context.
+Attachment depends on the AI determining the rule's body content is relevant to the current context.

 3. **Agent Attached**: `alwaysApply: false`, empty `globs`, non-empty `description`.
 Made available via its `description`.
 The AI decides whether to fetch and apply the rule based on whether the `description` matches the user's query.

 4. **Manually Attached**: `alwaysApply: false`, empty `globs`, empty `description`.
 Injected *only* when explicitly invoked by the user with `@rule-name`.
-Activation is user-driven.
+Attachment is user-driven.

 In all cases, empty values (null, undefined, or empty string) are treated as equivalent.
 The system normalizes these values for consistent handling.

-Understanding which rule type to use and configuring its specific YAML header correctly is key to ensuring rules are injected and activated as intended in your workflows.
+Understanding which rule type to use and configuring its specific YAML header correctly is key to ensuring rules are injected and attached as intended in your workflows.

 ---